Toro Negro State Forest: History

 In 1961, Toro Negro was transferred to the Government of Puerto Rico.
 The transfer was finalized on 21 May 1962, when the 6817 cda of land that constituted the Toro Negro Unit of the Caribbean National Forest were signed away to the Government of Puerto Rico by the Federal Government.
 Of these 6817 cda, 1996 cda were exchanged for 1614 cda located adjacent to the Luquillo Unit of the Caribbean National Forest.
 The remaining 4821 cda were ceded to Puerto Rico's Department of Agriculture for forestry purposes.
 This resulted in the Toro Negro State Forest.
 Since 1962, approximately 120 cuerdas have been planted to eucalyptus, mahoe, kadam and Honduran pine.
 In 1962, Toro Negro had 6817 cda, representing 11.32% of Puerto Rico's state forests.
 In 1962 the Area Recreacional Doña Juana was added to Toro Negro.
-In April 1970, a land exchange which included the Puerto Rico Department of Agriculture purchase and transfer of 1677 acre forest lands adjacent to Luquillo Experimental Forest in exchange for the complete transfer of Toro Negro forest lands to the Commonwealth of Puerto Rico.
+In April 1970, a land exchange which included the Puerto Rico Department of Agriculture purchase and transfer of 1677 cda forest lands adjacent to Luquillo Experimental Forest in exchange for the complete transfer of Toro Negro forest lands to the Commonwealth of Puerto Rico.

 The lower elevations of Toro Negro used to be important coffee-producing plantations, however, the entire forest is especially critical for water and soil conservation.
 Today, the amount of tree foliage coverage in the forest ranges from 81% in the moist forest zone to 99% in the lower montane wet forest zone.
 The forest was named for the Río Toro Negro, one of nine rivers that flow out of the forest, and the name of one of the barrios in the Ciales portion of the forest.